-IMPRESSIONS: Wally Cardona with Jonathan Bepler “a plump single-color bulb, or a dance” at New York Live Arts
+IMPRESSIONS: Wally Cardona with Jonathan Bepler in “a plump single-color bulb, or a dance”

-Dance, setting & performance: Wally Cardona
+Dance, Setting & Performance: Wally Cardona

-Music & performance: Jonathan Bepler
+Music & Performance: Jonathan Bepler

 Lighting: Thomas Dunn